Kinesisyuan/ELEC4130/README.md

 # ELEC4130
-Easy Car License Plate Extraction tool
+Easy Car License Plate Extraction tool.

-Color based, blue plates only
+Color based method, so blue plates only.

+Use "locate.m" to launch.